February 10, 2021

 As you can see, we normally have the same schedule each year.
 Our dogs typically breed every other cycle.
 However, sometimes cycles run early or late so this can alter our schedule.
 Occasionally we will do a back to back breeding and then rest our mama a little longer.
 It all depends on our mama’s, their health, and our schedule.

 The end of our 2021 season will consist of another Jasmine Petite red litter, Ethel mini Double doodle litter, Ruby English Sheepie Doodle litter and another Parker Pocket litter.

 What breedings to you have coming up?
 Please scroll back Up for current and upcoming litters (scroll down for more future litters) to the “Next Season’s Breeding Schedule” to see what will be bred and what picking spots are open.

 How do I know if you have any open picking spots in a particular litter?
 Scroll until you see your desired litter.
 Any available picking spots will be listed as “open.”

 How do I reserve a picking spot?
-Email me at email@example.com with “deposit” in the subject line.
+Complete the contact form located at the end of each litter.
+Then make your deposit payment by choosing the PUPPY DEPOSIT button under the litter in which you wish to reserve your picking spot.
+For litters not yet listed please Email me at email@example.com with “deposit” in the subject line.
 Note which litter and number on the picking spot you prefer that is listed as open.
 Include your name, mailing address, phone number and any preferences you may have for your puppy.
-Then go to our pricing/payment page at LamgoFarms.com to place your deposit of $250.
-There is a $5 PayPal processing fee that will be added to your total.

 Are Deposits refundable?
 Unfortunately, due to the high demand of our puppies, we no longer refund deposits for any reason.
 If for some reason we do not have enough puppies born to provide for every owner- your deposit can be transferred to your next desired litter.
 The $250 is a picking spot reservation.
 This also helps us weed out those who are not serious about taking home one of our puppies.